Permutation-Aware Action Segmentation via Unsupervised Frame-to-Segment Alignment: Our Approach

-For unsupervised training, we estimate the transcript $\boldsymbol{T}$ from the frame-level pseudo-label codes $\boldsymbol{Q}_f$.
-This is in contrast with~\cite{behrmann2022unified}, where framewise labels or timestamp labels are required for supervised training.
+In contrast with the supervised method of~\cite{behrmann2022unified}, where framewise labels or timestamp labels are required for supervised training, we estimate the transcript $\boldsymbol{T}$ from the frame-level pseudo-label codes $\boldsymbol{Q}_f$ for unsupervised training.
 For each $j$-th action, we find the $i$-th frame where $\boldsymbol{Q}^{ij}_f$ has the maximum assignment probability along the $j$-th column, yielding an action-frame pair $(j,i)$.
 Next, we sort all action-frame pairs by their frame indexes.
 The resulting temporally sorted list of actions is considered as our estimated transcript $\boldsymbol{T}$.
-Our motivation is that to predict each action correctly, the method only needs to select a single frame correctly, which is easier than obtaining the correct framewise segmentation result~\cite{behrmann2022unified}.
+Our motivation is that to predict each action correctly, the method only needs to select a single frame correctly, which is easier than obtaining the correct framewise segmentation result.
+Note that the above imply that $N$ (the length of the transcript $\boldsymbol{T}$) is equal to $K$ (the length of the action list $\boldsymbol{A}$), and our predicted transcript $\boldsymbol{T}$ shares the same set of unique actions with $\boldsymbol{A}$ despite having different orderings.
 Fig.~\ref{fig:segmentlevel} illustrates an example of computing $\boldsymbol{T}$ from $\boldsymbol{Q}_f$, and computing $\boldsymbol{Q}_s$ from $\boldsymbol{T}$.
-Note that the above imply that $N$ (the length of the transcript $\boldsymbol{T}$) is equal to $K$ (the length of the action list $\boldsymbol{A}$), and our predicted transcript $\boldsymbol{T}$ shares the same set of unique actions with $\boldsymbol{A}$ despite having different orderings.
-Thus, our method is able to model permutations of actions but not repetitive and missing actions.
-Similar to~\cite{kumar2022unsupervised}, our method tends to assign a small number of frames to the missing actions, leading to a slight impact on the overall segmentation accuracy.
+Similar to~\cite{kumar2022unsupervised}, our method tends to assign a small number of frames to the missing actions, leading to minor impacts on the overall segmentation accuracy.
 Handling repetitive actions is an interesting topic and remains our future work.
+As we will show later in Sec.~\ref{sec:sota}, despite using the above simple heuristic for transcript estimation, our method achieves state-of-the-art results on four public datasets.